What to do when you have twin babies crying.

 What To Do When You Have Twin Babies Crying

-Having twins was so exciting for our little family.
-But I usually watch all three kids myself.
+The birth of our twins was so exciting for our little family.
+But I usually watch all three kids myself, and I knew I had to learn how to handle it.
 As such, I found some good ways to deal with my twins crying at the same time.

 (If you find that your twins are crying a lot in the evening, check out this post—> How To Handle the Witching Hour with Twins)